cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `ip_address`
     Address of this external IP.
 This should be address of already existing, unattached static IP.
-It will be used only if "use_external_resource" is set to true.
+It will be used only if "use_external_resource" is set to `true`.

     *type:* string
     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists or if Cloudify should create the resource.
-If set to true, this node will be static IP, otherwise ephemeral IP.
+    Indicates whether the resource exists or if Cloudify should create it.
+If set to `true`, this node will be a static IP, otherwise it will be a virtual IP.

     *type:* boolean
     *default:* False